-Here are 5 simple activities for helping your child live in the present and focus on the positive using mindfulness.
+Here are five simple mindfulness exercises for kids to help them live in the present and focus on the positive using mindfulness.

 When it comes to calming kids down, nothing is simpler than a breathing activity.

-It's OK to simplify.
+It's okay to simplify.
 Life can be simple if we let it.
-Mindfulness can help children clear the cobwebs out of their mind.
+Mindfulness can help children clear the cobwebs out of their minds.
 It's like taking a breath of fresh air and opening the windows on a beautiful spring day.

 One common technique is the mindfulness of breathing or just one breath activity.
 This is a great activity to try if your child is anxious or upset.

-Mindfulness Activity #1: "Just One Breath" Breathing Activity
+Mindfulness Activity 1: 'Just One Breath' Breathing Exercise

 Find a relaxing place where you and your child will not be disturbed.
 Sit in a comfortable posture, either with your legs folded or any comfortable posture.
-This activity can be done in as little as one minute, but you can also do it for longer periods of time.
+This breathing exercise for kids can be done in as little as one minute, but you can also do it for longer periods.